-Your doctor will look closely at your skin to determine whether you have a pressure ulcer and how bad the damage is.
-He or she will try to assign a stage to the wound.
+Your doctor will likely look closely at your skin to decide if you have a pressure ulcer and, if so, to assign a stage to the wound.
 Staging helps determine what treatment is best for you.
-He or she might also order a blood test to assess your general health.
+You might need blood tests to assess your general health.

 Questions from the doctor